cisagov/ScubaGear/baselines/teams.md

 - _Rationale:_ Allowing the anonymous and dial-in users automatically reduces the control on who can participate in a meeting and potential for data breaches.
 This policy reduces the risk by requiring all anonymous and dial-in users to wait in a lobby until they were admitted by an authorized meeting participant.
 If the agency has a use case to have members of specific trusted organizations and/or B2B guests enter a meeting automatically, custom policies may be created and assigned to authorized meeting organizers.
 - _Last modified:_ July 2023
-- _Note:_ This policy applies to the Global (Org-wide default) meeting policy.Custom meeting policies MAY be created that allow more flexibility for specific users.
+- _Note:_ This policy applies to the Global (Org-wide default) meeting policy.
+Custom meeting policies MAY be created that allow more flexibility for specific users.
 For example, B2B guest users and trusted partner members maybe auto admitted into meetings organized by authorized users.

 #### MS.TEAMS.1.4v1
 Internal users SHOULD be admitted automatically.